C10udburst/wawbus/README.rst

     options:
       -h, --help            show this help message and exit --apikey APIKEY       api.um.warszawa.pl API key.
-If set to 'env', will use WAWBUS_APIKEY.environment variable --type {positions,timetable}
+If set to 'env', will use WAWBUS_APIKEY.environment variable --type {positions,timetable,stops}
-                            What to collect: positions or timetable
+                            What to collect
       --count COUNT         number of collections
       --retry RETRY         number of retries
       --sleep SLEEP         sleep between collections